EmbySupport/Emby.Docs/Metadata-manager.md

 To change the image used, simply click on the cloud underneath each image and the server will search all of the databases for new images.

 ![](images/server/metadatamanager9.png)

+Images can be edited using our image editing feature.